 Without a doubt, Gran Canaria is one of the top tourist destinations in Spain.

 From Maspalomas Dunes to Playa de Amadores (top beach in Gran Canaria) there are many stunning places to visit in Gran Canaria.
 Located just off northwestern Africa, this Europen island is perfect to visit any time of the year!

 If it’s your first trip the Canary Islands or you don’t know where to start exploring gorgeous islands, start with Gran Canaria – one of the best places to visit in Spain (especially for winter-sun in Europe) – you will just love it as it’s full of unusual attractions Spain!

 Is Gran Canaria on your list?
 Read more: 20 Things to do in Gran Canaria & best places you HAVE to visit!

+Looking for the most popular places to visit in Spain?
 If you are spending 2 days in Granada, make sure you dedicate one of them to visit Alhambra – one of the most unique places in Spain!